 Support for standalone hosts or centrally managed virtual environment

-- Use the OLS environment to build on already owned hardware
+- Use the CLS environment to build on already owned hardware

 - Leverage the OIT Enterprise Virtual Hosting Service.